LightTable/LightTable/doc/style-guide.md

   ns depend on cannot refer to the clojure var but can refer to the js fn e.g.
   `(js/lt.objs.console.error err)`.

+## Plugins

+1. Any `:desc` key should start with the plugin name.
+For instance, with the Clojure plugin, `:desc "Clojure: Eval editor content"` would be appropriate.
+This is because the plugin is named Clojure, not because it works with Clojure.

 ## Behaviors

 1. Add brief docstrings via `:desc` key.